Fork me on GitHub

 Before getting to compiler representations, let us talk more generally about how to store arrays on a computer.
 For simplicity, all of the examples will use one- or two-dimensional arrays, but the ideas generalise to any rank.

 Arrays are conceptually simple: they are sequences of values.
 If we want to get fancy, we can allow those elements to be arrays themselves, yielding multidimensional arrays, and if we want to get really fancy, we can allow each of those subarrays to be of a different size.
-But now we have gotten too fancy, so let us dial back the discussion to be about multidimensional regular arrays (sometimes also called rectangular), where all elements have their own size.
+But now we have gotten too fancy, so let us dial back the discussion to be about multidimensional regular arrays (sometimes also called rectangular), where all elements have the same size.
 In fact, we will only consider multidimensional arrays of primitive types, as arrays of records and other such compound types can be transformed away.

 How do we represent such arrays at runtime in a computer?
 The simplest solution I know of is to store the shape of the array as a shape vector, one integer per dimension, as well as a pointer to somewhere in memory where all the actual array elements are stored.